B0RA9/b0ra9.github.io/_posts/2024-09-24-Web_Investigation.md

 As the lead analyst on this case, you are required to analyze the network traffic to uncover the nature of the suspicious activity.
 Your objectives include identifying the attack vector, assessing the scope of any potential data breach, and determining if the attacker gained further access to BookWorld's internal systems.

-answer the questions, los geht’s :
+Los geht’s :

 <h3><span style="color:Red">Q1: By knowing the attacker's IP, we can analyze all logs and actions related to that IP and determine the extent of the attack, the duration of the attack, and the techniques used.
 Can you provide the attacker's IP?</span></h3>

-Opening the file with wireshark, one of the first things I start with, is the **`Statistics**` Tab :
+Opening the file with wireshark, one of the first things we could start with, is the `Statistics` Tab :

 Taking a look at the `Protocol Hierarchy` and the `Conversations` we can get a first insight of what’s going on.

 From there we can see that most of the traffic was `HTTP` with **"Address A": "111.224.XXX.XXX" → "Address B": "73.124.22.98"** being the most interesting conversation.
-Filtering by this conversation or HTTP , we can see that **111.224.XXX.XXX** is conducting some sort of fuzzing on **73.124.22.98. with gobuster.**
+Filtering by this conversation or HTTP , we can see that **111.224.XXX.XXX** is conducting some sort of fuzzing on **73.124.22.98** with `gobuster`.

 <h3><span style="color:Green">Answer 1: 111.224.XXX.XXX</span></h3>